What To Do At Stevns Klint UNESCO World Heritage Site

 And you’ll have an excellent chance of seeing barn swallows nesting in the old church at Højerup.

-Drones are not allowed at Stevns Klint because of the Peregrine falcons nesting on the cliff.
+Drones are prohibited at Stevns Klint because of the Peregrine falcons nesting on the cliff.

-The area around Stevns Naturcenter at Mandehoven is good for birding throughout the year, but in autumn, it’s an excellent spot for watching the birds of prey migration.
+The area around Stevns Naturcenter at Mandehoven is good for birding throughout the year, but in autumn, it’s an excellent spot to watch the birds of prey migrate.

 This article about birding around Mandehoven by Lars Juul is an excellent resource for birding in the area.